-- 107 EFRAG has been informed that the scope of the POCI category needs to be further clarified.
+- 403107 EFRAG has been informed that the scope of the POCI category needs to be further clarified.
 Currently, financial institutions use different approaches to accounting for restructured assets due to the difficulties of the debtor.
 Some financial institutions derecognise the restructured financial assets and recognise new assets which are considered as POCI.
-Other financial institutions do not derecognise the restructured financial assets and continue to recognise them in Stage 3.
-The two accounting approaches result in fundamentally different impacts on profit or loss statement, on the measurement of the related financial assets and FCI - 108 EFRAG considers that clarification would be helpful on when the financial assets newly recognised after restructuring can be considered as POCI.
+Other financial institutions do not derecognise the restructured financial assets and continue to recognise them in Sstage three3.
+The two accounting approaches result in fundamentally different impacts on profit or loss statement, on the measurement of the related financial assets and ECL. - EFRAG considers that clarification would be helpful on when the financial assets newly recognised after restructuring can be considered as POCI. - The current POCI requirements are considered to be appropriate for financial institutions that manage these financial assets as a core business.
+However, in other cases, for example, where the occurrence of POCI financial assets is accidental to the business model, it is argued by some that the costs (IT and operational costs of maintaining different accounting for insignificant number of POCI assets, which in many cases has to be done manually) exceed the benefits. - EFRAG is aware of the challenges that the IASB would face in defining what "accidental to the business model" means with a principle-based guidance.

-- 109 The current POCI requirements are considered to be appropriate for financial institutions that manage these financial assets as a core business.
-However, in other cases, for example, where the occurrence of POCI financial assets is accidental to the business model, it is argued by some that the costs (IT and operational costs of maintaining different accounting for insignificant number of POCI assets, which in many cases has to be done manually) exceed the benefits. - 110 EFRAG is aware of the challenges that the IASB would face in defining what "accidental to the business model" means with a principle-based guidance. - 111 Nonetheless, and taking into account significant operational difficulties reported by our constituents, EFRAG notes some application matters highlighting the need for more clarity on the POCI's requirements.
-In particular, it would be useful to have more guidance on: - (a) how to present in a consistent manner the movements in ECL on POCI financial assets, especially in the case where there is an improvement in credit quality in excess of the entity's expectations at initial recognition.
-Currently, some recognise the effect of improvements in credit risk as a negative entry to the ECL allowance, whereas others recognise it as an adjustment to the gross carrying amount of a financial asset; and - (b) the interaction of modification and derecognition with POCI requirements.
-Please refer to Question 7 for the detailed description. - 112 EFRAG has identified this as a medium priority issue.
+- 107111 Nonetheless, and taking into account significant operational difficulties reported by our constituents, EFRAG notacknowledges some application matters which highlighting the need for more clarity on the POCI's requirements.
+In particular, it would be useful to have more guidance on: - (a) the extent to which a POCI financial asset could be allocated both upon initial recognition and in subsequent periods (stage 2 and 3 or stage 3 only); - (b)(a) how to in order to have a consistent way of presenting in a consistent manner the movements in ECL on POCI financial assets, especially in the case where there is an improvement in credit quality in excess of the entity's expectations at initial recognition.
+Currently, some recognise the effect of improvements in credit risk as a negative entry to the ECL allowance, whereas others recognise it as an adjustment to the gross carrying amount of a financial asset; and - (c)(b) howthe interaction of the modification and derecognition requirements interact with the POCI requirements.
+Please refer to Question 7 for the detailed description. - 108112 EFRAG has identified this as a medium priority issue.